HirotaZX/light-gg-Enhancer/README.md

 ## Feature / 功能
 1. Search items by name in ANY language.
 (If the search is not triggered, try pressing the space bar.)
 2. Highlight perks in weapon reviews, and add tooltip hover to it.
+(Contribution to the alias dictionary is welcomed.)
 3. Replace English perk's name with localized version in weapon reviews .
 4. Remember the language you last selected, and auto switch when the item page language is not the same as the selected one.
 5. Switch bottom tabs to the Reviews tab automatically when entering the page.